MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_02b-Manage_Governance_via_Azure_Policy.md

 - Enforced tagging via an Azure policy
 - Applied tagging via an Azure policy

+## Key takeaways

+Congratulations on completing the lab.
+Here are the main takeaways for this lab.

++ Azure tags are metadata that consists of a key-value pair.
+Tags describe a particular resource in your environment.
+In particular, tagging in Azure enables you to label your resources in a logical manne.
++ Azure Policy establishes conventions for resources.
+Policy definitions describe resource compliance conditions and the effect to take if a condition is met.
+A condition compares a resource property field or a value to a required value.
+There are many built-in policy definitions and you can customize the policies.
++ The Azure Policy remediation task feature is used to bring resources into compliance based on a definition and assignment.
+Resources that are non-compliant to a modify or deployIfNotExist definition assignment, can be brought into compliance using a remediation task.
++ You can configure a resource lock on a subscription, resource group, or resource.
+The lock can protect a resource from accidental user deletions and modifications.
+The lock overrides any user permissions.
++ Azure Policy is pre-deployment security practice.
+RBAC and resource locks are post-deployment security practice.

+## Learn more with self-paced training

++ [Design an enterprise governance strategy](https://learn.microsoft.com/training/modules/enterprise-governance/).
+Use RBAC and Azure Policy to limit access to your Azure solutions, and determine which method is right for your security goals.

 ### You have successfully completed the lab